-Over 35 billion professional claim lines were submitted by partners through FY 2021 for the purpose of conducting cross-payer analyses.
-During FY 2021, the HFPP ran 13 studies producing over 600 unique results workbooks distributed to our data-sharing Partners that can be used to identify fraud, waste, and abuse within their organizations.
-Also, during this period, the HFPP shared over 60 provider and fraud scheme alerts within the Partnership.
-The HFPP is currently using professional and institutional claims, is collecting pharmacy claims to begin using in studies in FY 2022, and has plans to expand to collect dental claims in the future.
+Seventy-four of the current partners are actively submitting claim level data and over 56 billion professional claim lines were submitted by partners through FY 2022 for the purpose of conducting cross-payer analyses.
+During FY 2022, the HFPP ran 13 studies, providing participating partners with detailed results that can be used to identify fraud, waste, and abuse within their organizations.
+Also, during this period, the HFPP shared over 100 provider and fraud scheme alerts within the Partnership.
+The HFPP is currently using professional and institutional claims; it began collecting pharmacy claims for studies in FY 2022.
+Additionally, in January 2022, the HFPP released a white paper outlining important steps that federal and state agencies, private payers, and law enforcement have taken in identifying and responding to fraud, waste, and abuse related to the delivery of care for COVID-19, as well as schemes that capitalize upon the COVID-19 Public Health Emergency.

 HFPP studies give partners ways to take substantive actions that stop fraudulent and improper payments from going out the door.
-Examples of studies initiated in FY 2021 include the identification of problematic billing in the following areas:
+Examples of studies initiated in FY 2022 include the identification of problematic billing in the following areas: